Take That: 2010–2011: Williams' return and Progress

-On 7 June 2010, the news broke of a single called "Shame", which had been written by Barlow and Williams and would feature the vocals of both artists.
-This was the first time the pair had worked together since 1995 and would appear on the second greatest hits collection of Williams.
+On 7 June 2010, the news broke of a single called "Shame", which had been written by Barlow and Williams and featured the vocals of both artists.
+This was the first time the pair had worked together since 1995 and appeared on the second greatest hits collection of Williams.
 "Heart and I", another track from the same album, was also co-written by Williams and Barlow.
 The single "Shame" peaked at number 2 on the UK Singles Chart while also achieving success throughout Europe, charting in over 19 countries.

 After working with the band on new material in Los Angeles, on 15 July 2010 Robbie Williams announced he was returning to Take That.
 After months of working together, assembling new songs for a new album and even debating a band-name change to "The English", a joint statement between Williams and the group read, "The rumours are true ...
 Take That: the original lineup, have written and recorded a new album for release later this year."
 The statement went on to say, "Following months of speculation Gary Barlow, Howard Donald, Jason Orange, Mark Owen, and Robbie Williams confirmed they have been recording a new studio album as a five-piece, which they will release in November."
 The lead single from Take That's album Progress was announced as "The Flood" and was released 7 November as a digital download, and on 8 November as a physical copy, with the album released a week later on 15 November.
 The single peaked at number 2 in the UK Singles Charts and to date has sold over 500,000 copies in the UK alone.
 The single also achieved success across Europe, charting inside the top 10 in ten countries while also charting in another nine countries whilst also being nominated for an Ivor Novello Award for best work.